nobukoba/roothbk/README.md

 ```
 Then TEST.root is created.
 The file includes the contents of the shared memory TEST.

-## Monitoring histograms stored at the shared memories on the THTTPserver: shm_monitor
+## Monitoring histograms stored at the shared memories via the THTTPserver: shm_monitor
 Another usefull program is shm_monitor.
 This automatically converts histograms stored in the shared memory on the THTTPserver.
 The histograms are seen at http://localhost:port_number with a web browser.
 This command is suitable to show online histograms.
 The following is the usage etc.
 ```
 Usage:   shm_monitor port [shm_name_list]